bobmayuze/SDnD-Spring20/EndpointList.md

 ```

 ## PUT /templates
-Create a tempalte.
+Create a template.
 If template_id is specified, it will be used on creating a new version for that template.

 ### Request
 #### Header